Article heros74 1

 I've seen organizations struggle time and again with developing the perspective they need to identify and design the best solutions for the teachers and learners who use their tools.

-After all, UX design grounded in UXR and strategic thinking is infinitely more valuable than making minor product improvements for performance.
-(Of course, a good UX team can do that kind of work, too.)
+UX design grounded in deep experience of an industry is infinitely more valuable than making minor product improvements for performance.

 The ROI of UX design strategy